 Many scientific studies are showing favourable and clinically significant results in terms of hair count and density, and more larger-scale trials longer term trials are building rapidly.
 PRP treatment protocols involve treatment once a month for 3-4 months, and then maintenance treatments every 6-18 months following may be necessary depending on the needs of the patient.

-The next-generation form of PRP is called PRF (platelet rich fibrin), which has actually been used in general medicine and oral surgery for quite some years to its great potential to promote healing and tissue repair.
-PRF is similarly to PRP, but contains more growth factors, which are released over a longer duration.
-We are tending to prefer PRF treatment for hair loss as it allows the platelets to remain in one location while releasing growth factors in a controlled manner that can last for days.
+An additional form of PRP is called PRF (platelet rich fibrin), which has actually been used in general medicine and oral surgery for quite some years to its great potential to promote healing and tissue repair.
+PRF is similarly to PRP, but is processed slightly differently.
+We are tending to use either PRP or PRF treatment for hair loss as it allows the platelets to remain in one location while releasing growth factors in a controlled manner that can last for days.
 This is known as a fibrin matrix (platelet rich fibrin matrix).
 This differs from PRP as PRP growth factors only last a few minutes to hours.
 The benefits of longer-lasting growth factors are able to promote more hair growth by stimulating hair follicles for longer.

 As there are numerous PRP preparation systems and kits used for treatment these days, this can make good high level consistent clinical research difficult, as so many different protocols are used.
 However, as a general rule from good scientific studies and personal clinical experience - what we do know is that PRP is a safe and effective treatment for hair loss, with the majority of good clinically adopted PRP kits.
 Here at Dynamic Regenerative Medicine we are proud as always to announce that we only used FDA-approved i-STEM PRP kits, as they are simply the best PRP kits available on the market for high concentrations of good quality PRP.
 So much so in fact that we have even put our name of i-STEM PRP kits and we are the only distributor for the whole of the UK.